 Free Will – I’m a theologian who believes we have genuine but limited freedom.
 I was happy to see the themes of freedom in the movie.
 “You’re free to go anytime,” God tells Mac.
 “I don’t want prisoners.”
 Jesus says to Mac: “You can do whatever you want.
 You’re free to choose.”
 And when Mac asks, “Does what I do really matter?”
 God responds, “Absolutely!
 The universe changes for the better with your kindness.
 If anything matters, then everything matters.”

 Forgiveness – Some of the most powerful moments in the movie pertained to forgiving those who do evil.
 Mac has been abused by his father.
 In one scene, he meets his deceased father in a scene the bridges this life and the next.
 Mac forgives his father.
 Mac also forgives the man who killed his daughter, Missy.
 He learns that forgiving benefits him more than anyone else.
 Forgiveness is an important part of healing the hurts we carry.
 I always need to be reminded of this truth.

-I recommend you watch The Shack.
+I recommend The Shack.
 It argues powerfully that God is always loving and especially fond of every one of us.
 It rightly says God is with us in our suffering, does not orchestrate evil, does not punish, and works to bring healing.

-The movie doesn’t answer, however, the question of why God doesn’t prevent evil in the first place.
+The movie doesn’t answer, however, the question why God doesn’t prevent evil in the first place.
 For an answer to that question, I recommend my own work, especially as expressed in The Uncontrolling Love of God.
 As I see it, God cannot prevent evil unilaterally, because God’s love is self-giving, others-empowering, and always uncontrolling.

 Thomas Jay Oord